 Dioptase Sources and Quality

 The quality of dioptase varies significantly depending on its source.
 The Tsumeb Mine in Namibia is renowned for producing some of the highest-quality specimens, characterized by their deep green colour and crystalline structure.
 The highest-quality dioptase ever recorded came from Tsumeb, Namibia, the mineral's most important deposit.
 Altyn-Tyube in Kazakhstan also yields dioptase with good colour and well-defined crystal forms, making it a notable source.
-The second most important location for dioptase is the original discovery site, the Karaganda Region, Kazakhstan.
+The second most important locality for dioptase is the original discovery site, the Karaganda Region of Kazakhstan.

 These variations in size and quality underscore the importance of source when evaluating dioptase.